When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Experiments Methodology

 \subsubsection{Neural Scaling Laws for Image Generation}

+\textbf{Scaling Laws for Generation Performance.} We want to study the relationship between validation loss scaling laws (as studied in \cite{kaplan2020scaling} and \cite{henighan2020scaling}) and generation performance scaling as measured by FID.
+For modeling scaling laws, we use the common~\cite{kaplan2020scaling,hoffmann2022training} functional form $L(C) = L_{min} + L'(C)$ where $L_{min}$ is considered the \emph{irreducible loss} of the problem and $L'$ is the \emph{reducible loss} as a function of $C$ (compute).
+In our case, we fit $L'(C) = C^{\alpha}e^{\lambda}$.
+When graphed on a log-log scale, $\alpha$ is the slope and $\lambda$ is the $y$-intercept of a line.
+For both gFID and validation loss scaling laws, we fit $L_{min}$ empirically.
+We note that rFID is usually equivalent to $L_{min}$, however this is not always the case in practice (see Figure~\ref{fig:ncodes_full_pareto} \textbf{(far left)}).

-\textbf{Setup.} We fix a stage 1 tokenizer (16k token codebook size, 256 sequence length), vary stage 2 model parameters and compute dedicated to training.
+\textbf{Experimental Setup.} We fix a stage 1 tokenizer (16k token codebook size, 256 sequence length), vary stage 2 model parameters and compute dedicated to training.
 Fixing codebook size is important because, all else being equal, validation cross-entropy loss is proportional to the intrinsic entropy of the codes, which increases log-log-linearly by codebook size (see Figure~\ref{fig:entropy_plots}).
-We only plot the end point of each training run since our cosine learning rate decay schedule results in substantial validation loss changes in the last few iterations of training, yielding inconsistent scaling trends.
-Given that we are iterating on a fixed-size dataset (about $3\times 10^8$ total tokens at 256 tokens per image), we do not scale models past 740M parameters to avoid data scale bottlenecks.
+Each point in these scaling law plots is an \emph{independent training run}.
+We only plot the end point of each training run since our cosine learning rate decay schedule results in substantial validation loss changes in the last few iterations of training.
+Given that we are iterating on a fixed-size dataset ($\sim 3\times 10^8$ total tokens), we do not scale models past 775M parameters to avoid data scale bottlenecks.

-\textbf{Log-log-linear scaling for image generation.} In Figure~\ref{fig:overtraining}, we present our findings on the relationship between compute scaling and generation performance.
-These results corroborate scaling trends found in~\cite{henighan2020scaling,kaplan2020scaling}.
-We see consistent log-log-linear scaling with validation loss (Figure~\ref{fig:overtraining} \textbf{(left)}) on the compute validation loss Pareto curve across four orders of magnitude.
-These validation scaling loss trends serve as the basis for our scaling studies.